Daring-Crypto-Ventures/hodl-totals/README.md

 ![HODL Totals Google Sheets Add-On](hodl-totals.png)

 # HODL Totals

+Your crypto data is yours to keep; I built this so that you could own your data and manage the data in a convienent way without a need to send your coin data to anyone else.

 These Google Apps Scripts will add menu commands to Google Sheets that will help you track cost basis and long-term or short-term treatment for your cryptocurrency trades.
 It uses the first-in, first-out (FIFO) cost method, which is commonly used for tax compliance.

 ## Usage

-- TODO - add details on how to these scripts to new Google Sheets
+Two options for getting started:

+OPTION 1 - Wait until the Google Workspace Marketplace approves this as an Add-on, and then download it from within your Google Sheets

+OPTION 2 - Start now by coping this google sheet into your account.
+I wrote some quick instructions on the first tab and generated a few examples.
+You will need to granting the scripts permission to execute before any Formatting or Cost Basis calculations take place.

+## Getting Started

+COMING SOON - Free Training Videos!

 ## Development Environment